vixhnuchandran/crud-app/README.md

-Certainly!
-Here's a tailored description for your Student Management System CRUD application:

----

 # Student Management System CRUD Application

 Welcome to the Student Management System (SMS) CRUD application – a comprehensive solution built with Express.js, Vercel for seamless deployment, PostgreSQL for data storage, and EJS for efficient Server-Side Rendering (SSR).
 This application simplifies the process of managing student information, offering a range of CRUD functionalities.